grigorovich-sergey/sandbox/script-quantum-talk.md

 ***
 The first is extremely sceptical: quantum computing is mostly hype, the machines barely work, useful applications are hypothetical, and the whole field is a bubble.
 ***
-The second is almost the opposite: quantum computers are the next AI, they are transforming medicine, finance, logistics and gaming - and this revolution is already here or just around the corner, with job market waiting for applicants.
+The second is almost the opposite: quantum computers are the next AI, they are transforming medicine, finance, logistics and gaming - and this revolution is already here, with job market waiting for applicants.

 None of these statements is true.